General Terms & Conditions

 • Policies, training and reminders to rotate all passwords and authentication keys regularly.

-• All servers regularly updated and security-patched.
+• All servers are regularly updated and security-patched.

 • All user passwords hashed with a one-way cryptographic hashing function with salt before storage.